Mitsuo Iso: As an animator

 Since the production site of commercial animation is a race against time, the division of labor is common, with each process divided into smaller sections and job categories defined so as not to encroach on each other's job areas.
-However, Iso goes beyond this framework with the belief that the overall quality of the work will definitely be higher if he is aware of the process before and after.

-Every time Iso makes a new work, he takes on a new role other than animator, such as screenplay for Evangelion, cinematographer for Blood: The Last Vampire, and direction for Rahxephon, new techniques such as digital animation, computer graphics, and special effects, new drawing tools and software.

-The reason why he finally worked on cinematography is because animators can only leave the rest to the post-process once they have finished drawing with black and white lines, but if they work on cinematography, they can complete the scene by themselves.
+However, he believes that being aware of the processes before and after the work enhances the overall quality of the work, so he crosses sectional boundaries and is involved in every step of the process, from scriptwriting and storyboarding to layout and drawing, to ensure the work is completed as he wants it to be.

 Iso has a consistent orientation of wanting to dig deep and touch something that lies at the root of a work, even if it is someone else's work.
 This is in line with his orientation as an animator to deconstruct the principles of movement.
 The visual image that integrates the world view, setting, design, drawing, and cinematography of the work was already in his mind when he was working on other directors' works.

-When he participates in anime works as an animator, he often uses aliases or does not give his name.

-There are a lot of things that he wants to do, so he cannot fit into just one staff.
-As a result, he tends to make other director's work his own.
+On the other hand, he has too many things he wants to do to fit in one staff member and tends to make other directors' work his own.

+Every time Iso makes a new work, he takes on a new role other than animator, such as screenplay for Evangelion, cinematographer for Blood: The Last Vampire, and direction for RahXephon, new techniques such as digital animation, computer graphics, and special effects, new drawing tools and software.

+He was one of the first animators to actively adopt digital technology, and when the animation production system shifted from analogue to digital, he even began to work with cinematography.

+As digital animation became mainstream, his methods had a significant impact on many animators, especially those who were presenting their work privately on the internet.

+The reason why he finally worked on cinematography is because animators can only leave the rest to the post-process once they have finished drawing with black and white lines, but if they work on cinematography, they can complete the scene by themselves.

+All hand-held shooting-style shaky camerawork is determined by Iso.
+He used to write the scales on paper and hand them over to the cinematographer during the analogue animation era, but after digital animation he controls them himself in After Effects.